All Articles Support and encouragement

 2) Embrace flexibility and let go of perfectionism

 Perfectionism is a trait that can stem from ADHD.
-Years of being told that you are lazy, sloppy, late, etc can create negative self-appraisal.
+Years of being told that you are lazy, sloppy, late, etc, can create negative self-appraisal.
 In an effort to counteract this negative bias, some people with ADHD develop perfectionism.
-Setting standards for yourself that is not achievable is not helpful – it will only re-enforce the very thing the perfectionism is attempting to address: that feeling of “not good enough.
+Setting standards for yourself that are not achievable is not helpful – it will only re-enforce the very thing the perfectionism is attempting to address: that feeling of “not good enough”.

 Try creating “red, yellow and green” schedules – A red schedule is a daily routinie that is reduced to the necessities (getting kids fed and out the door, eating breakfast, walking the dog, and maybe doing one small chore).
 A yellow day would be a medium energy day and a green day would be days where you wake up with a lot of ambition.
 Maximize and work with the state your body is in and give grace to yourself when you need a “red” day.